After many failures, U.S. men’s soccer aims again for Olympic berth

 If their best under-23 players were available, the Americans would likely cruise through the qualifying process and maybe compete for a medal in Tokyo.
 After all, most of the top players on the senior squad meet the age criteria, including Chelsea’s Christian Pulisic (22), Juventus’s Weston McKennie (22) and FC Barcelona’s Sergiño Dest (20).

 But because nothing in soccer has simple answers, they will not participate in the qualifying tournament and probably miss the Olympics.
-That’s because FIFA does not set aside official dates for under-23 competitions like it does for senior matches.
+That’s because FIFA does not set aside official dates for under-23 competitions as it does for senior matches.

 Consequently, pro clubs have the right to decline call-up requests for both the qualifiers and summer tournament.
 And many do.